 • Menu

-Be honest – when you first heard the term ‘slow travel‘ or ‘slow wine‘, did a part of you assume they were coined by another ‘wellness’ expert, who, only able to afford the cheapest and slowest means of transport during their gap years, decided to then tell the rest of us how to do it?
+Yes, good question, what is slow travel?!
+Be honest – when you first heard of it, did a part of you assume it was coined by another ‘wellness’ expert, who, only able to afford the cheapest and slowest means of transport during their gap years, decided to then tell the rest of us how to do it?
 Call us cynical, but the Tortoise’s natural instinct is to eschew mass opinion and the latest trend, especially when the slow travel movement seems to have more clarity regarding what it’s not, rather than what it is.
 However, we recognize that slow travel is something that we’ve always done, not only with our sister company Venture Vienna, but in the way we’ve lived, worked and traveled for most of our lives.

 The opposite of slow travel - Tick-box travel